It feels like ages ago that I was diagnosed with Small Intestine Bacterial Overgrowth, or SIBO.

 There are someone to cover every topic I have found to be vital to healing from SIBO – parasites, hormones, root causes, probiotics, candida, the brain-gut connection, and more.
 It’s not just “theory” – it’s real information you can put to use right now.

-It took me 4+ years to learn all of this – but you’re getting it all in just 10 months.
-(That’s the benefit of having someone who has been through it all as your guide.)
+It took me years to learn all of this – but you’re getting it all of it now that’s the benefit of having someone who has been through it all as your guide.)

 There Is Hope For IBS & SIBO